 I joined the Meinzer lab in 2011 and earned my MS in Forest Ecosystems and Society in 2013 where I used tree ring carbon and oxygen stable isotopes to investigate the impacts of dwarf mistletoe on the physiology of host western hemlock.

-In my spare time, you can find me trail running, mountain biking, and telemark skiing.
+In my spare time, you can find me exploring the southwest via trail running, mountain biking, and telemark skiing.